 - ☐ An increased understanding of the community.
-There will always be ideas, issues, concerns, history and context that you don't have a good grasp on but can have a major impact on your programs. - ☐ Increased awareness and support for prevention.
-High engagement helps build a stronger reputation within the community, helping to provide credibility to your efforts. - ☐ Shared resources.
-Pooling expertise, skills and resources can make daunting tasks more manageable and achievable. - ☐ More power to influence community change.
-When all voices are included, especially marginalized populations, efforts and messages are amplified.
-Strategies are more likely to be effective when they are culturally responsive. - Sustainability.
+Even if you live in the community you serve, there will always be more issues, concerns, context, and history to learn.
+Embracing and prioritizing a diversity of thoughts and ideas can have a huge impact in your work or service in the community. - □ Increased awareness and support for prevention.
+High engagement helps build a stronger reputation within the community, helping to provide credibility to your efforts and increases community buy-in for your work.
+This is especially true in historically marginalized communities, or communities that have seen a pattern of investment and divestment from institutions. - □ Shared resources.
+Pooling expertise, skills and resources can make daunting tasks more manageable and achievable. - More power to promote community change.
+When all voices are included, especially those who are most impacted by the problem, efforts and messages are amplified.
+Strategies are more likely to be effective when they are culturally grounded. - □ Sustainability.
 When more people are invested in the program and services there are more people working to ensure they remain in the community.

-There are at least two main ways to engage your community in prevention: prevention promotion and collaboration with key stakeholders.
+There are at least two main ways to engage your community in prevention work: promotion and collaboration with key stakeholders.

-Prevention Promotion
+Promotion

 One way to engage your community in prevention is through promotion.
-It's important to publicize the important work you are doing and the progress you are making in preventing substance misuse to build support for your efforts and sustain your programs.
-Develop an ongoing, targeted promotion effort to educate your community about prevention, raise awareness of your efforts and invite community members to get involved.
+Remember, the work you are doing is meant to benefit and respond to the needs of the community you work in.
+This means it is your responsibility to share the important work you are doing and the progress you are making.
+A community that is aware of the positive work being done is a community more likely to support your efforts.
+Make sure your organization creates an ongoing, targeted promotion effort to educate your community about prevention, raise awareness of your efforts and invite community members to get involved.